 On July 14, 1992, George H. W. Bush, the 41st President of the United States, signed Proclamation 6457 during a ceremony beside George Bush Tree in Freeman Creek Grove to protect several groves of old-growth giant redwoods within Sequoia, Sierra, and Tahoe National Forests (which later became part of Giant Sequoia National Monument) "for the benefit and enjoyment of present and future generations."

-Freeman Creek Grove includes 1 of the 40 largest trees on Earth (Great Goshawk), the redwood with the most cones yet measured (Conehead), and one of the most-impressive telescope trees ever discovered (Castro).
-The grove contains 3 trees larger than 25,000 ft3 (708 m3) and 1 tree larger than 30,000 ft3 (850 m3).
+Freeman Creek Grove includes the 9th largest tree in Giant Sequoia National Monument (Great Goshawk), the redwood with the most cones yet measured (Conehead), and one of the most-impressive telescope trees ever discovered (Castro).
+The grove contains 4 trees larger than 25,000 ft3 (708 m3) and 2 trees larger than 30,000 ft3 (850 m3).

 Freeman Creek Grove includes the following giant redwoods: